huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 That is, only the initiator of the DoQ connection may send queries over the connection.

-DSO supports server-initiated transactions within existing connections, however DSO is not applicable to DNS over HTTP since HTTP has its own mechanism for managing sessions, and this is incompatible with the DSO; the same is true for DoQ.
+DSO does support server-initiated transactions within existing connections.
+However DoQ as defined here does not meet the criteria for an applicable transport for DSO because it does not guarantee in-order delivery of messages, see Section 4.2 of {{?RFC8490}}.

 # Specifications